dataleonlabs/hiring-candidate/FRONTEND.md

 ## The goal
 this technical EXO is to know if you have the minimum level to join the team.
 The Exo, a game Questions / Answers.
-In Back-end, API NodeJS
-An API in NodeJS that allows to load 1 question and 2 answers in the form of JSON
+An Front-end that allows to load 1 question and 2 answers in the form of JSON

 ### Data (array or object of your choice)
 - Do you like React?
 (Question)